llundquist/vsi-is/vsi_is_create_instance_cli.md

     * {{site.data.keyword.cloud_notm}} CLI
     * {{site.data.keyword.cloud_notm}} Regional API CLI

-   For more information, see [Using the command line interface (CLI)](/docs/infrastructure/vpc/use-cli.html).
+   For more information, see [CLI access](/docs/infrastructure/vpc/how-to-verify-access.html).
 2. Ensure you have already created a virtual private cloud.

 ## Gathering information to create an instance using the CLI